 - building civil society

 IPPAM is designed to provide a solid foundation for policy, planning, and management applied to a wide range of social sectors.
-Student specialization is developed by completing a master’s project, three elective courses, and in the design of relevant projects in the core courses.
+Student specialization is developed by completing a master’s project, four elective courses, and in the design of relevant projects in the core courses.

 The core courses build a solid foundation in analysis, policy development, planning, and management.
 These courses emphasize analytical and problem-solving skills for diagnosing policy problems, formulating policy reform, and implementing new programs.
 The five core courses consist of: